uidaholib/main-web-redesign_draft/content/copyright/guide.md

 - materials that are in the [public domain](#public), either because the creator has waived their exclusive rights, they were created by the [federal government](#docs), or because they are [sufficiently old](http://copyright.cornell.edu/resources/publicdomain.cfm) and so their rights have now lapsed;
 - materials that have been made available by the creator under a license that allows for the kind of use you want to make (for example, a [Creative Commons license](#openaccess));
 - materials that are publicly available on the Internet, to which you may link (as opposed to copying the files and reposting them elsewhere); or
-- content found on one of the UI Libraries' many licensed [electronic databases](#licensed) (e.g. EBSCO, JSTOR, HeinOnline, Web of Science, etc.)
+- content found on one of the U of I Libraries' many licensed [electronic databases](#licensed) (e.g. EBSCO, JSTOR, HeinOnline, Web of Science, etc.)

 #### Additional Resources